fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/extensibility/adding_segments.rst

-As :ref:`previously said <adding-segments-links-with-mission-file>`, a segment class has to inherit from :class:`~fastoad.models.performances.mission.segments.base.AbstractFlightSegment` (and specify the `keyword` if its usage is intended in mission definition files) and will be implemented like this::
+As :ref:`previously said <adding-segments-links-with-mission-file>`, a segment class has to inherit from :class:`~fastoad.models.performances.mission.segments.base.AbstractFlightSegment` (and be registered with a mission-file keyword using :class:`RegisterSegment` if its usage is intended in mission definition files) and will be implemented like this::

     import fastoad.api as oad